10 second feedback

 - Are you able to let it go?
 If not, don’t give the feedback.
 In other words, if you can’t let it go in terms of how you feel, you should let it go by not giving negative feedback.
 If you feel an urge to deliver feedback, you’re probably doing it for the wrong reasons.

 - You cannot use this for negative feedback until you've had at least few months of giving positive feedback.
-Ignoring this rule will cause fights[2]
+Once you begin supplying negative feedback, you should give at least 3 times as much positive feedback.
+Ignoring this rule will build resentment and cause fights.